i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

                      (whether tag is enclosed depends on bit 1)
 {% endhighlight %}

-Existing flag bit 1 used in combination with bit 4 to determine the reply encryption mode.
+Flag bit 4 is used in combination with bit 1 to determine the reply encryption mode.
 Flag bit 4 must only be set when sending to routers with version 0.9.46 or higher.

 =============  =========  =========  ======  ===  =======
-Flag bits 4/1  From Dest  To Router  Reply   DH?  notes
+Flag bits 4,1  From Dest  To Router  Reply   DH?  notes
 =============  =========  =========  ======  ===  =======
 0 0            Any        Any        no enc  no   current 0 1            ElG        ElG        AES     no   current